 During the e-ScienceTalk project, the site was relaunched with more interactive elements such as polls, a rating system, a calendar and ‘share’ features, and more user-generated content so people can submit announcements or job advertisements.
 The publication also briefly changed its name to reflect its widening scope (e.g. clouds, volunteer computing and supercomputing).
 However, the new name ‘The Digital Scientist’ had already been copyrighted to another commercial company in the US, so the name of iSGTW has remained since.

-iSGTW’s subscriber numbers have increased by a third since the beginning of e-ScienceTalk. eadership has grown from 6,561 to 8,782 subscribers (see Figure 1).
+iSGTW’s subscriber numbers have increased by a third since the beginning of e-ScienceTalk.
+The readership has grown from 6,561 to 8,782 subscribers (see Figure 1).
 Our proactive social media strategy has also resulted in increasing number of social media followers (1,726 Twitter followers, 68 Google pluses and 1,167 Facebook).

 During e-ScienceTalk, there were 440,164 unique visitors visiting the iSGTW website and 1,038,455 page views.
 This is considerably more traffic than during the previous project, GridTalk.
-The website attracts between 10,000 and 18,000 unique visitors a month, but numbers has climbed in recent months (see Figure 2).
+The website now attracts between 10,000 and 18,000 unique visitors a month, but numbers has climbed in recent months (see Figure 2).
 On average, 13-16% of the subscribers open the newsletter every week.

 The readership surveys provide a good indication that audience is diversifying [R2-9].
-The publication has significantly increased the proportion of female readers our site over the last few years to around one quarter but has not made as much progress attracting younger readers (i.e. <30 years).
+The publication has significantly increased the proportion of female readers to our site over the last few years to around one quarter but has not made as much progress attracting younger readers (i.e. <30 years).

 The readership is also highly engaged, with the vast majority of respondents having forwarded an article or an issue and over half having saved or bookmarked an article or issue.
 The impact of the publication on its communities has been well-documented in two e-ScienceTalk Impact and Sustainability Reports [R10 and R11].
 The final report will be published in July 2013, D1.5 Final Impact and Sustainability Report e-ScienceTalk and will include a number of in-depth interviews with readers.